sandfox/node-basic-redis-factory/README.md

 cycle of the event loop as the one where the client is created.

 _This is a first draft and I'm open to renaming things and changing arguement structures etc._
+_Yes, I realise this should probably be called a redis client factory but thats not quite as catchy and I didn't realise that at the time_

 Major Props / big shout / thanks to [Jose-Luis Rivas / ghostbar](https://github.com/ghostbar) for writing the majority of the option parsing code that I've basically just extracted into a module.